What is Intense Pulse Light (IPL)?

-Light of multiple wavelengths passes through a rectangular crystal into the skin.
+Light of multiple wavelengths pass through a rectangular crystal into the skin.
 The entire face is treated in one 10 minute session.
-The neck, chest, arms, and back of the hands may also be treated very safely and effectively.
+The neck, chest, arms and back of the hands may also be treated very safely and effectively.

 Is photorejuvenation painful?